matkatmusic/pfmcpp_task_template/README.md

 1) Once I accept your invite to collaborate on **GitHub** and **Repl.it**, I will edit `main.cpp` and add the assignment.

-2) Once I commit and push the assignment, I'll be waiting on you to do the work
+2) Once I commit and push the assignment, I'll be waiting on you to do the work.

+3) Refresh the **Repl.it** page, switch to the version control branch, and click "pull" when it prompts you to update.